-3 Making recommendations as to whether the City should or should not enter into a contract will also trigger the Act's requirements.
+2 Making recommendations as to whether the City should or should not enter into a contract will also trigger the Act's requirements.
 In this instance, this means making a recommendation about a specific contract which is coming before the City for action or recommending qualifications/specifications for a city contract.
 Merely advising the City as to whether, for example, the City should pave a certain street or install lighting, which decisions might ultimately result in the City entering into a contract for those services, would not trigger the Political Reform Act requirements for the neighborhood council providing this advice.

-4 Thus, a board member who makes governmental decisions must also be aware of, and comply with, the disqualification rules even when making a purely advisory recommendation, for example, to a City Council Committee or Area Planning Commission regarding a conditional use permit for a project located within the boundaries of that Neighborhood Council.
+3 Thus, a board member who makes "governmental decisions" must also be aware of, and comply with, the disqualification rules even when making a purely advisory recommendation, for example, to a City Council Committee or Area Planning Commission regarding a conditional use permit for a project located within the boundaries of that Neighborhood Council.

-- □ any person or entity that is a source of income or loans to the neighborhood council board member or spouse; - any person or entity that has given the neighborhood council board member a gift within the last year; or - □ a neighborhood council board member's personal expenses, income, assets or liabilities, including those of his or her immediate family.
+- real property in which a neighborhood council board member or his or her, immediate family, owns an interest; - any person or entity that is a source of income or loans to the neighborhood council board member or spouse; - any person or entity that has given the neighborhood council board member a gift within the last year; or - a neighborhood council board members' personal expenses, income, assets or liabilities, including those of his or her immediate family.